-Genesis 1:24-31 tells us that God created Adam and Eve on the sixth day.
+First, Genesis 1:24-31 tells us that God created Adam and Eve on the sixth day.
 After He created them, He commanded them to have children and to populate the world.

 And God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky, and over every living thing that moves on the earth.”
-(NASB) Genesis 1:28
+Genesis 1:28 (NASB)

 The calculation is a rough approximation since we do not know the birth rate exactly.
 The calculation requires several steps.

 Step #1 – Determine the time from Adam and Eve to Noah’s Flood.
 The ancestral line of the early families is given in Genesis 5:1-32 and 11:10-32.
-From the genealogical listings we can determine that Noah was born 1,056 years after the creation of Adam and Eve.
-Noah’s sons were born 500 years later and the flood occurred 100 years after Noah’s sons were born (Gen. 7:11).
+From the genealogical listings, we can determine that Noah was born 1,056 years after the creation of Adam and Eve.
+Noah’s sons were born 500 years later and the flood occurred 100 years after Noah’s sons were born (Genesis 7:11).
 That means the flood occurred 1,656 years after the creation of Adam and Eve.

 Step #2 – Ignore the initial years of population growth.
-Next we are told in Genesis 4:16-24 that an initial population of males and females were living on the earth.
-Since Adam and Eve were the first parents these humans were their offspring.
+Next, we are told in Genesis 4:16-24 that an initial population of males and females were living on the earth.
+Since Adam and Eve were the first parents, these humans were their offspring.
 Abel and Cain were named in scripture because they were involved in the first murder and sacrifice (Gen. 4:1-15).

 Scripture reveals that Seth was born to Adam and Eve when they were 130 years old.
 Genesis 5:6 states that his first son was Enosh.
 He was born when Seth was 235 years old.

 So if we divide 1,526 years (the number of years from Enoch to the flood), by 117 years (the period of procreation) we obtain 13.
-Now the formula for computing the world’s population by the time of Noah’s flood is given by the summation of,
+Now the formula for computing the world’s population by the time of Noah’s flood is given by the geometric summation of,

 This summation represents the number of children born to each descendant over 13 periods of 117 years each for a total of 1,526 years, starting from the birth of Seth when Adam and Eve were 130 years of age.
 The summation can be computed using the following well-known formula,

-where a = 11, n=13.
-The result is 38 trillion people.
+where a = 6, n=13.
+The result is 15.67 billion people.

-Reference Links:Where did Cain's wife come from?
+Suggested Links:Where did Cain's wife come from?